 CLEAR: “Avoid vague descriptions of benefits.
 Be as specific as possible.”

 The article gives us as clear and simple an explanation of the complex topic of blockchains to help us, the readers, get up to speed on it.
 As a best practice, give the shortest, clearest, best explanation you can, appropriate to your target audience, before adding metaphors, analogies, or similes.
 These can muddy the waters if they are mixed into the initial explanation of the topic at hand.
 Creating such an explanation can be a fun challenge (show it to your friends or to see if they understand!) and a successful result demonstrates your knowledge and your ability to teach and share it understandably.

 More OSP Editing Code Resources

-Whom to appreciate next?
-Want to learn more?
+What to appreciate next?

 Do you have an example of good, clear writing about technology that you’d like to share?
 Get in touch!
 Look ahead to more posts and, in the meantime, listen to our Communicate, Connect, Grow podcast to learn more about OSP’s editing codes.

 Want to learn tools and techniques to consistently create authentic, compelling content?
 Check out our Writer Enablement workshops.